-UTSOnline subjects will be automatically created for staff preparation on the following dates:
+UTSOnline subject sites for Autumn 2019 will be automatically made available to students on the following dates:

 Why has a Consent Matters subject appeared?

 A new course has appeared in UTSOnline.
 You're required - like all members of our community - to complete it to ensure that we all have a shared understanding of sexual consent.
 Read more on the Consent Matters FAQs website.